Broadcasted Nonparametric Tensor Regression: The proposed estimator and its computation

-\end{proposition} \prettyref{prop:rescaledecrease} shows that $\bar{\btheta}$ is the unique minimizer over $\Theta( \btheta)$.
-This fixes the scaling indeterminacy, improves the practical convergence property and thus enhances the numerical performance.
-The numerical comparison between the algorithm with and without the rescaling strategy is presented in Section \ref{sec:5}.
-Besides, the convergence of Algorithm \ref{algo:algorithmI} is shown in \prettyref{prop:convergence} and its proof is deferred to \supp{Section \ref{AppendixConverAlgorithm} of the supplementary material.}
+\end{proposition} Proposition~\ref{prop:rescaledecrease} shows that $\bar{\btheta}$ is the unique minimizer over $\Theta(\btheta)$.
+This fixes the scaling indeterminacy and improves the practical convergence property, thus enhancing the numerical performance.
+A numerical comparison between the algorithms with and without the rescaling strategy is presented in Section~\ref{sec:5}.
+The convergence of Algorithm~\ref{algo:algorithmI} is shown in Proposition~\ref{prop:convergence} and its proof is deferred to Section~A.4 of the SM.
+Before presenting Proposition~\ref{prop:convergence}, we introduce an assumption on the penalty $G$, as follows.